Intersubjective Inquiry

 The Phenomenological Tradition

 Edmund Husserl.
 Cartesian Meditations.
 1931.
 The foundational articulation of intersubjectivity as the Lebenswelt, the shared experiential world that emerges in the living encounter between two consciousnesses in genuine contact.
-The philosophical ground beneath every claim Sondage makes about what an interview is.
+The philosophical ground beneath every claim Sondage makes about what an inquiry is.

 Alfred Schutz.
 The Phenomenology of the Social World.
 1932.
 Husserl's student translated phenomenology into a practical methodology for the social sciences through the Reciprocity of Perspectives, the disciplined attempt to inhabit another's frame of reference that defines the Scholar's working posture in a Sondage engagement.